fluke/restockrocket.io/_posts/2021-09-04-install-restock-rocket.md

 **Step 3:** Restock Rocket is now installed and can be viewed through your admin dashboard.
 To view, go to Store Admin -> Apps.
 The app will appear among your list of installed apps.
 <br/>
 <br/>
-If you face any trouble in installing the app, please reach out to us for support at **<support@restockrocket.io**.
+If you face any trouble in installing the app, please reach out to us for support at <a href="mailto:support@restockrocket.io">support@restockrocket.io</a>.